 You will return to the clinic for further checks on your vital signs, to review any symptoms you might develop and more nose, throat and blood tests at several timepoints after flu vaccination as shown in the table above.
-In total you will have five visits (or six visits with an optional Fine Needle Aspirate visit - see below)
+In total you may have 5 to 6 visits (with an optional Fine Needle Aspirate visit - see below).
+You may be asked to come in for extra visit(s) if needed for safety reasons.